-The affected properties of Clough Acre, Timber Brook, Brown Hey, Banistre and Millcroft are a cluster of maisonettes and flat dwellings situated on a 1970's housing estate, on the outskirts of Chorley, a well-established market town.
+The affected properties of Clough Acre, Timber Brook, Banistre and Millcroft are a cluster of maisonettes and flat dwellings situated on a 1970's housing estate, on the outskirts of Chorley, a well-established market town.
 The dwellings are owned by N.B.H. and include 92 self contained one and two bedroom First/Ground floor Flats.
 They are 25yrs old and have 46 timber framed staircases situated at the side of the block for entry and exit to the premises.
-They are low cost medium-density homes, which house families, single parent families, pensioners, single males/females and a small number of residents involved in drugs and crime.
+They are low cost high-density homes, which house families, single parent families, pensioners, single males/females and a small number of residents involved in drugs and crime.
 In particular circles within Chorley this area is seen as an alternative Council estate.
-The site in terms of the offender could be described as a rabbit warren in that there are many access and exit points enabling quick escape.